hwdegroot/hwdegroot.github.io/site/content/documents/resume/index.md

 ExpertDoc makes a decision support system for first line medical professionals (GP).
 At the time companies that create standalone Medical Device Software, have to adhere to the MDD as well.

-In the beginning my work was building, implementing and maintaining the decision steps for the supported domains.
+At first, the focus of my work was on implementing and maintaining the decision trees for the supported domains in the tool Gaston from Medecs BV.
-Later, when the QMS was to implemented in scope of MDD/93/42/EEC my role was more QA/RA officer.
+Later, when the QMS was to be implemented in scope of MDD/93/42/EEC my role shifted to QA/RA officer, as I was in charge of the implementation of the QMS.

 _Key achievements and responsibilities_

 * Implementation of guideline MDD/93/42/EEC (software as a medical device) processes and certification.
 * Introduced and implemented workflows for the QMS in Microsoft Sharepoint.
 * Implementing domain decision trees

 ### Skills